10 Most Dangerous Places to Live in Ireland - High Crime Cities and Towns In 2025

-10 Most Dangerous Places to Live in Ireland - High Crime Cities and Towns.
+10 Most Dangerous Places to Live in Ireland - High Crime Cities and Towns In 2025.

 Ireland, the land of green fields, friendly people, and...Dangerous cities?
 That's right folks, while Ireland may be included in the Global Peace Index of the 15 safest countries in the world, don't be fooled into thinking every nook and cranny of the Emerald Isle is all rainbows and unicorns.
 That's right, folks, come to Ireland for the charming villages, but don’t stay where there is rampant crime!
 But fear not, we've done the research for you.
 After considering number of crimes reported, crime rate per capita, nature of crime, and even public and expert opinions, we've compiled a list of the 10 most dangerous cities in Ireland.
 And hey, if you think we missed anything, feel free to share in the comments.